 7. Risotto with Leek, Sage, and Bacon

-If you work from home or need a tasty meal for a weekend lunch, this dish is an excellent option if you have leftover bacon from the morning or replace it with sauteed mushrooms or smoked tofu.
+If you work from home or need a tasty meal for a weekend lunch, this dish is an excellent option if you have leftover bacon from the breakfast or replace it with sauteed mushrooms or smoked tofu.

 - Two sliced leeks

 - Grated parmesan, about three tablespoons

 - Two or three strips of crispy bacon